emptylsjl/Wiky/README.md

 # Wiky

-Wiky is an wikipedia based card game
+Wiky is an wikipedia based collection game

 ## Setup requirement